Proxihox/HeuristicContest/README.md

 2. A sample main.cpp has been given which generates a dumb solution to the problem, and then checks its score by calling the ans_checker() function
 3. Modify main.cpp to generate a smarter solution
 4. Back test your new code by running main.cpp
+5. To streamline testing, write the input into input.txt and run the file using the below line :
+./a.out < input.txt
+This will automatically read inputs from the text file instead of the terminal
-5. Submit main.cpp to the codeforces contest when you are confident with your solution.
-Multiple submissions are allowed.
+6. Submit main.cpp to the codeforces contest when you are confident with your solution.
+Multiple submissions are allowed